zverbatim/sandbox/quartz-demo/README.md

 # Quartz Demo

 ## About
-Print an ascii cats using the crontab styled string scheduler for quartz plugin
+Print ascii cats using the crontab styled string scheduler for quartz plugin.
+Objects can be passed to the `Job.class` with [`.usingJobData("key", "value")`](http://quartz-scheduler.org/documentation/quartz-2.x/tutorials/tutorial-lesson-03).

 ```
     /\___/\
    (  o o  )